i-OmSharma/100xCode/TypeScript/tsAPI/Note.md

 - Exclude<T, U>
 - Used when we want to exclude some value or something from the input or give data.

+## Zod Inferecne

+- used for the infereing the zod type, gettig the exact type out of the zod schema
+- z.infer<typeof SCHEMA_NAME>